Disturbante/HackMyVM-HackingToys/README.md

 sudo /usr/local/bin/rvm_rails.sh new rce
 ```

-Now that we have the project, we can start the console:
+Now that we have the project, we can start the console by running the command inside the project folder:
 ```bash
 sudo /usr/local/bin/rvm_rails.sh console
 ```